mennooo/securing-ords/README.md

 - Place new orders
 - See order history

+## Creating the API
+You can use this file to import the REST definition into your database.

+### Securing the REST API
+To make sure some of our REST endpoints require authorization, we have to add privileges to the these resources.

+You can choose to set the privilege on the whole module, in this case the our whole API, or specific resources.
+The last one suits our needs because the product endpoint and account creating don't require authorization.

 ## Basic authentication
 The endpoint requires a user to specify there username and password.
 If it's not present in the request header, the user will be redirected to an ORDS login page first.